 Elements of the AEP dataset will be made accessible to the research community through a series of staged public data releases.
 This will provide the international research community with open access to highly curated, multimodal, large scale epilepsy cohort data.
 By ‘open sourcing’ the data in an ethically responsible way, the AEP platform will promote the greatest likelihood of breakthrough science that will transform the lives of people with epilepsy.

-AEP will introduce a scalable platform business model to connect research, clinical care and med tech for all Australians.
+AEP introduces a scalable platform business model to connect research, clinical care and med tech for all Australians.

-WE NEED TO UNLOCK THE ADVANCED TECHNOLOGIES TRAPPED IN RESEARCH
+WE WILL UNLOCK THE ADVANCED TECHNOLOGIES TRAPPED IN RESEARCH

 We have the answers but they are trapped in research.
 There is a 30 year translational gap between research and clinical care.